optilude/xlsx-template/README.md

 ### Version 0.0.6

 * You can now pass `options` to `generate()`, which are passed to JSZip
+* Fix setting of sheet <dimensions /> when growing the sheet
 * Fix corruption of sheet when writing dates
 * Fix corruption of sheet when calculating calcChain